imagej/imagej.github.io/_pages/plugins/snt/analysis.md

 {% include img align="center" name="Measurements dialog" src="/media/plugins/snt/snt-measurements-prompt.png" caption="The measurements dialog features an offline guide accessible through the <i>Gear</i> menu." %}

-The reason for distinguish between branch-based (ie., cell-based) and path-based measurements is flexibility:  Path-based measurements can be performed on any structures, even those with loops, while branch-based measurements require the structure to be a [graph-theoretic tree](#graph-based-analysis).
+The reason for distinguish between branch-based (i.e., cell-based) and path-based measurements is flexibility:  Path-based measurements can be performed on any structures, even those with loops, while branch-based measurements require the structure to be a [graph-theoretic tree](#graph-based-analysis).
 The bulk of SNT measurements is described in [Metrics](/plugins/snt/metrics).
 Measurements available in the GUI are typically single-value metrics.
 Many others measurements are available via [scripting](/plugins/snt/scripting).

 Batch measurements of reconstructions can be accomplished via scripting.
 See, e.g., the [bundled template script](/plugins/snt/scripting#bundled-templates) *Measure\_Multiple\_Files.py*, and related batch scripts for examples.

 **Note on Fitted Paths:**<br>
-Some branch-based metrics may not be available when mixing fitted and un-fitted paths because paths are fitted independently from one another and may not be aware of the original connectivity.
+Some branch-based metrics may not be available when mixing fitted and un-fitted paths because paths are fitted independently of one another and may not be aware of the original connectivity.
 When this happens, metrics may be reported as NaN and related errors reported to the Console (when running in Debug mode).
 If this becomes an issue, consider fitting paths in situ using the Replace existing nodes option instead.
 Also, remember that you can also use the Path Manager's Edit>Rebuild... command to re-compute relationships between paths

 # Statistics